Fillers: Questions to Ask Before Choosing an Injector

 This is where expectations either get aligned or quietly drift off track.

-Start by asking to see real patient photos - actual before and afters, not curated, heavily edited ones.
+Start by asking to see real patient photos: actual before-and-afters, not curated, heavily edited ones.
 Look closely.
 Do the results still look like the same person, just slightly improved?

 Then ask how long results typically last.
 Most people are surprised by how much this varies.
-Area, product, metabolism - all of it plays a role.
+Area, product, metabolism: all of it plays a role.

 Swelling and bruising come up next.
 They're normal, but the degree varies.
 Some people bounce back quickly.
 Others need a bit more time.
 It's better to know upfront than guess later.

-One question that tends to catch people off guard: What if I don't like it?
+One question that tends to catch people off guard: what if I don't like it?
 Can it be adjusted?
 Reversed?
 The answer should be straightforward.

-In practice, the best injectors don't promise perfection.
+The best injectors don't promise perfection.
 They talk about balance and improvement.
 Subtle shifts, not transformations.

 Questions About Safety and Risks